201 KAR 46:010. Definitions for 201 KAR Chapter 46.

 (13) "Didactic education" means the component of the educational program that provides formal instruction with specific objectives and methods for assessing the student's progress for entry-level competency.

-(14) "Direct supervision" means supervised by, and in the physical presence of, a licensed practitioner of the healing arts or a licensee.
+(14) "Direct supervision" means supervised by, and in the physical presence of, a licensed practitioner of the healing arts.

 (15) "Educational program" means a board-approved, accredited educational program or limited x-ray machine operator program.